 - Joint Accounts:

 You can hold this account in the joint name with another NRI/PIO.
 Also, Joint Account holding is permitted with a resident Indian as well on a ‘Former or Survivor’ basis.
 You can also give Power of Attorney to operate the account to the Indian Resident close relative to carry out certain transactions through this account.
+(Read: How Power of Attorney in India can help NRIs?)

 - Loan Disbursal: